0xCB-dev/docs.keeb.supply/content/sweep-bling-mx/packing-list/index.md

 ## General Parts

-These Parts are included in both versions of the kit.
+These parts are included in both versions of the kit.
 | Image | Description | Quantity |
 | ----------------------------- | --------------- | -------- |
 | |